rvsingh31/VidRecognizer/src/README.md

 * *tsn_implementation.py* : This file is the driver program for training/testing the model.
 It expects one command-line argument which is to mentioned whether to *'train'* or *'test'* the model.

 As mentioned above in the implementation of C3D, you will want to check for proper weights' directory and splitfile directory before training/testing the model.
+For training the model, the weights will be downloaded automatically.
+For testing or training further, the weights are provided [here](trained_model_weights/tsn).

 For training the model, you can use